LNOBT Open festival – June, 2023

-Vilnius is famous for being the European centre of technology, so it is not surprising that on its 700th anniversary, creators are giving the city an exclusive performance.
-In 2023, AIopera will restore one of the city’s first opera performances of the 17th century using modern technologies and artificial intelligence.
+Vilnius is famous for being the European centre of technology, so it is not surprising that for its 700th anniversary, creators are giving the city an exclusive performance.
+This year, AIopera will restore one of the city’s first opera performances of the 17th century using modern technologies and artificial intelligence.
 It will be presented to the public at the Palace of the Grand Dukes of Lithuania.
 The Opera.Connect: Vilnius – a City of Opera project will also encourage businesses to take a better look at the musical genre.
 After all, opera is an organic, creative model that collaborates and inspires other fields of art, science and innovation, so it’s also fitting to look for integration opportunities with start-ups and game developers.

 Although Birutė, the first Lithuanian opera, only premiered on 6 November 1906 at Vilnius Town Hall, citizens were enjoying the opera long before the event.
-Lithuania’s first operas were performed at the Palace of the Grand Dukes of Lithuania less than 40 years after their first performances in Italy, earlier than Paris or London.
+Lithuania’s first operas were performed at the Palace of the Grand Dukes of Lithuania less than 40 years after their first performances in Italy, and earlier than Paris or London.
 Opera became one of the main musical genres in the Baroque period and was tightly woven into the city’s culture.
 After all, Vilnius can be called a Baroque pearl.